Build Your Own Noodle Bowl Party-Noodle Bar + Delicious Noodle Soup Recipe

 Seattle is still in the dreary long winter season.
-Most of the day, cold, wet, and raining and make me want to go under the blanket and sleep all day ( I wish!).
+Most of the day, cold, wet, and rainy make me want to go under the blanket and sleep all day ( I wish!).

 I could use a pick-me-up of good spirits like a steaming hot bowl and tender noodle soup with meatballs and vegetables floating in a delicious broth.